dapr/quickstarts/conversation/java/http/README.md

 - `ConversationApplication.java`, responsible for sending an input to the underlying LLM and retrieving an output.

+## Features Demonstrated

+This quickstart demonstrates:

+1. **Basic Conversation** - Send a simple message to an LLM and receive a response using the alpha2 API
+2. **Tool Calling** - Define tools/functions that the LLM can invoke, following OpenAI's function calling format

+### Tool Calling

+The conversation API supports advanced tool calling capabilities that allow LLMs to interact with external functions and APIs.
+This enables you to build sophisticated AI applications that can:

+- Execute custom functions based on user requests
+- Integrate with external services and databases
+- Provide dynamic, context-aware responses

+Tool calling follows [OpenAI's function calling format](https://platform.openai.com/docs/guides/function-calling), making it easy to integrate with existing AI development workflows.

 ## Pre-requisites

 * [Dapr and Dapr Cli](https://docs.dapr.io/getting-started/install-dapr-cli/).